 What also helped me was isolation—the freedom to be odd, ridiculous, unwanted, and resilience.

-Any of the tools that I have have been from my parents, and I use them all of the time: work ethic, attention to detail, ethics, respect, devotion, books—so many books—and music.
+Any of the tools that I have have been from my parents, and I use them all of the time: work ethics, attention to detail, respect, devotion, books—so many books—and music.

 What has helped me get past fear and self-loathing has been to blinded by passion.